Coverage risk, caught before submission.

 Use JSON, CSV, and webhooks in billing tools, RCM products, analytics, and audit work.

-Instead of digging through portals after something fails, your team sees the policy, the missing documentation, and the affected codes before submission.
+Instead of digging through portals after something fails, your team sees the policy, the missing documentation, the affected codes, and the denial risk before submission.

 The answer is not a guess.
 It comes with the policy source, dates, confidence, and a JSON response your team can inspect or use in software.